asibic/glassalpha/SECURITY.md

 ## Security Design Principles

-Glass Alpha follows these security principles:
+GlassAlpha follows these security principles:

 - **On-Premise First**: No external network calls or cloud dependencies by design
 - **Privacy by Default**: No telemetry collection (opt-in only via `GLASSALPHA_TELEMETRY=on`)